 #4 Contacting Interest Groups

 I suggest reaching out to groups such as CTRC, TM, CTN, ATA, and Rural Health.
-Ask a question, request resources, and let them know what you’re doing.
+Ask a question, request resources, and tell them what you’re doing.
 They likely will get you one step closer to your goal.

 If your local university has a telemedicine group, reach out to them as well.
 You might find someone passionate about the topic and find free advertising streams.

-Public figures might be influencers or anyone who has a decent-sized audience.
-Don’t focus on volume; someone with 10k followers might be better than someone with 150k.
+Influencers or anyone with a decent-sized audience – we’re talking 5k-50k of a dedicated audience.
+Don’t focus on volume; someone with 10k followers might be better than someone with 1.5m.
 You want the right audience.

-There are websites for moms, people with diabetes, psoriasis, chronic pain, fibromyalgia, eating disorders, depression, athletes, those with IBS … lots more.
+There are websites and groups for moms, people with diabetes, psoriasis, chronic pain, fibromyalgia, eating disorders, depression, athletes, those with IBS … lots more.

 Becoming an active contributor to such websites is a great way to find potential clients.
 No need to advertise yourself other than a quick blurb about what you do, your Primary Care telemedicine practice, and which states you’re licensed in.

-Google Ads or Facebook Ads, or IG Ads … they are all effective in their own way.
+Google Ads, Facebook Ads, and IG Ads … they are all effective in their own way.
 Some small private practice doctors find FB useless, while others have found decent leads.

 It’s worth experimenting to see where your Primary Care telemedicine practice can gain the most traction.
 I have written a decent article on creating ads and marketing in general.